 As noted earlier, net position may serve over time as a useful indicator of the College's financial position.
-In the case of the North Shore Community College, assets exceeded liabilities and deferred inflows/outflows by \$73,882,109 and \$63,604,224 at the close of FY20 and FY19, respectively.
+In the case of the North Shore Community College, assets exceeded liabilities and deferred inflows/outflows by \$85,036,601 and \$73,882,109 at the close of FY21 and FY20, respectively.

-Net investment in capital assets represents capital assets net of related debt and is by far the largest portion of the College's net position in fiscal year 2020 and 2019, representing, 111% and 122%, or \$82,233,775 and \$77,646,099, respectively.
+Net investment in capital assets represents capital assets net of related debt and is by far the largest portion of the College's net position in fiscal year 2021 and 2020, representing, 97% and 111%, or \$82,446,311 and \$82,233,775, respectively.
 The College uses these capital assets to provide services to students, faculty, and administration; consequently, these assets are not available for future spending.
 Although the College's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-Also, in addition to the debt noted above, which is reflected in the College's financial statements, the Commonwealth of Massachusetts regularly provides financing for certain capital projects through the issuance of general obligation bonds.
+In addition to the debt noted above, which is reflected in the College's financial statements, the Commonwealth of Massachusetts regularly provides financing for certain capital projects through the issuance of general obligation bonds.
 These borrowings, which are obligations of the Commonwealth, are not reflected in these financial statements.